TRIPURA RAHASYA

 universal practice.
 Each occurrence must have a cause for

 it; that is the rule.
-Even if the cause is not obvious, it must
+Even if the cause is not obvious,

 be inferred; otherwise the world activities would be in